Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Overcharge, Exchange, Deep Focus, Arc Wave - replaced with new perks that fulfill similar purposes.
 [*] Bladestorm - renamed to "Zeal" and is always present in the ability tree (no longer an XCOM row random perk).
 New icon.
 [*] Reaper - removed as possible XCOM row perks.
 Sort of replaced by Arc Overload.
+[*] XCOM row perks - significantly expanded with more fun picks.
+Fortress removed for the crime of being stupid and OP.
 [*] New ability: Soul Shot - a ranged version of Rend that can miss.
 Has innate bonus of +20 Aim.
 [*] New ability: Overdraw (replaces Overcharge) - Rend and Soul Shot always generate a point of Focus, even when they don't kill the target.
 [*] New ability: Seal - your abilities mark enemies until the end of turn.
 If an ally kills a marked enemy, you generate 1 Focus.
 Triggers once per turn.